Expired vehicle registration is openly operating.

 A 4-seat car in Ban Sen island commune had its registration expired since May 2020, but was still in circulation.

-Speaking with Giao thong Newspaper reporters, the leader of Ban Sen Commune People's Committee admitted that currently, there are over 20 vehicles in the commune, but all of them have expired registration.
+Talking to Giao Thong Newspaper reporters, the leader of Ban Sen Commune People's Committee admitted that currently, there are more than 20 vehicles in the commune, but all of them have expired registration.

 "If people bring their cars to the mainland for inspection, it will be very expensive.
 The commune's authorities have also repeatedly warned and reminded car owners to comply with the regulations," he said.

-Learning more in Ngoc Vung, Quan Lan, Minh Chau communes of Van Don island district, Giao Thong Newspaper reporters recorded hundreds of cars and electric vehicles with expired registrations but still operating.
+Learning more in Ngoc Vung, Quan Lan, Minh Chau communes of Van Don island district, Giao Thong Newspaper reporters recorded hundreds of cars and electric vehicles with expired registration but still operating.

 A leader of Quan Lan Commune Police said that currently, there are more than 60 vehicles in the commune whose inspection has long expired.
 The commune police have coordinated to inspect and remind vehicle owners to bring their vehicles for inspection.
-However, the island commune is far away, so it is very expensive and difficult to go to the mainland for inspection.
+However, the commune is a remote island, so going to the mainland for inspection is very expensive and difficult.

-A 24-seat vehicle in Ngoc Vung commune does not have an inspection stamp.
+A 24-seat vehicle in Ngoc Vung commune did not have an inspection stamp.

 "Currently, the commune has compiled statistics and proposed to the competent authority to consider and request the vehicle inspection agency to send officers and vehicles to the island to help the people," said the leader of Quan Lan Commune Police.

 Co To is the farthest place from the mainland in Quang Ninh.
 Currently, there are about 200 cars and electric vehicles with engines owned by district agencies, businesses and residents.
-Currently, most of these vehicles have expired registration, but they still carry tourists all over the island every day.
+Currently, most of these vehicles have expired registration, but still carry tourists around the island every day.

-Speaking with Giao thong Newspaper, a leader of Co To District Police said: In recent years, island tourism has developed, with tens of thousands of tourists coming to the island every year.
+Talking to Giao Thong Newspaper, a leader of Co To District Police said: In recent years, island tourism has developed, with tens of thousands of tourists coming to the island every year.

 To meet the increasing travel needs of tourists, individuals and businesses have invested in purchasing 169 four-wheeled motorized passenger vehicles (electric vehicles) to transport tourists on the island.

-Through basic investigation and patrolling, Co To District Police found that electric vehicles in the area had vehicle registration certificates but most of them had not been inspected according to regulations, or had been inspected but had expired.
+Through basic investigation and patrolling, Co To District Police found that electric vehicles in the area had vehicle registration certificates, but most of them had not been inspected according to regulations, or had been inspected but they had expired.

-A series of electric cars in Co To island district have expired inspections but still carry passengers back and forth across the island.
+A series of electric cars in Co To island district have expired inspections but are still carrying passengers back and forth across the island.

 Similarly, the Traffic Police and Order Team, Van Don District Police said that they are coordinating to review all vehicles operating in the island communes to propose management measures and find solutions to remove difficulties for vehicles whose registration has expired.